LaibinChang/UIDEF/README.md

 **If the project is helpful to you, please cite our paper.
 Thanks!.**

-Chang L, Song H, Li M, et al. UIDEF: A real-world underwater image dataset and a color-contrast complementary image enhancement framework[J].
-ISPRS Journal of Photogrammetry and Remote Sensing, 2023, 196: 415-428.
+Chang L, Song H, Li M, et al. UIDEF: A real-world underwater image dataset and a color-contrast complementary image enhancement framework[J]. *ISPRS Journal of Photogrammetry and Remote Sensing*, 2023, 196: 415-428.